By Jeff Smith

 Spending more money than you have in your bank account will cause a negative bank balance.
 In addition to leaving you without available cash, a negative balance can cost you in fees — and it might not be just one fee, either.
-Your bank may charge you a fee each time you overdraft your account.
+Your bank may charge you a fee each time you overdraw your account.

 Overdraft fees can add up quickly.
 They average $34 for each occurrence.[1]
 That’s why it’s important to avoid a negative account balance.
-The most obvious way to do so is to have enough money in your account to cover your transactions and employ strategies to alert you if your balance is low.
+The most obvious way to do so is to have enough money in your account to cover your transactions and employ strategies to alert you if your available balance is low.

 A negative balance is what happens when the amount of money in your account is less than zero.

-A negative balance on your bank statement isn’t the same as a negative balance on your credit card statement.
+A negative balance on your bank statement isn’t the same as a negative credit card balance on your credit card statement.
 In the latter case, it means you’ve overpaid or received a refund and the credit card company owes you money.
 In the former, it means your purchases have exceeded your available funds and you owe the bank money.

 A negative account balance may bring with it two kinds of fees: